nazayer/TraceME/README.md

 This is a project for a contact tracing application that employes wifi technology.
 This project is part of a course work at AUT done by a Masters student.

+Some of the code was taken from other projects and adapted to meet the purposes of this application.

 The functionality and the tests done on this application are very limited.
 This project is still in its early stages and it was mainly done to gain practical knowldge of Flutter application development in particular and mobile development in genreal.